 Coffee and black pepper production in the Central Highlands of Vietnam are threatened by a range of issues related to inefficient and unsustainable production practices, declining soil health and increasing pest and disease pressures, resulting in declining productivity.
 Despite some initial research on these problems, there is still a lack of clarity on the extent and interaction of the various factors driving productivity decline in both commodities.
 It is therefore necessary to quickly develop a clear understanding of the on-farm issues effecting coffee and black pepper production in this region.

-This project will be undertaken in conjunction with an investigation and situational analysis of the coffee and black pepper markets and value chains in Vietnam, AGB/2018/175.
+This project was undertaken in conjunction with an investigation and situational analysis of the coffee and black pepper markets and value chains in Vietnam, AGB/2018/175.

-- Characterising the coffee and black pepper farming systems and the livelihoods these support within the three target provinces of the Central Highlands.
+- Characterised the coffee and black pepper farming systems and the livelihoods these support within the 3 target provinces of the Central Highlands.

-- Assessing soil health and soil-borne pests and diseases status within coffee and black pepper production systems in the three target provinces, to gain knowledge on the importance of the constraints these pose and identify gaps in knowledge/research needs to restore soil fertility and plant health.
+- Assessed soil health and soil-borne pests and diseases status within coffee and black pepper production systems in the target provinces, to gain knowledge on the importance of the constraints these pose and identify gaps in knowledge/research needs to restore soil fertility and plant health.